gabrielmiller/gabrielmiller.github.io/_posts/2013-07-12-testing-at-the-resumator.md

 ---
+date: 2013-07-12
 layout: post
+slug: testing-at-the-resumator
+tags:
+ - web-development
 title: Testing at the Resumator
-slug: testing-at-the-resumator
-date: 2013-07-12
-categories:
- - WebDev
 ---

 Recently at work I was tasked with creating a customer-facing self-service billing utility.
 Given the complexity required in the spec, testing was bound to be a pain in the butt.
 Further, because billing is such an important piece of a web application the testing had to be very thorough.